About Coach Long

 Favorite Period in AP US History- The Space Race of the Cold War

-Places: Rocky Mountain National Park, Grand Teton National Park, Culebra Island, Puerto Rico, Taos, New Mexico, the Florida Keys, the Texas Hill Country and Gulf Coast, France and New Orleans, the Swiss Alps and my hometown, Sulphur Springs
+Places: Rocky Mountain National Park, Grand Teton National Park, Culebra Island, Puerto Rico, Taos, New Mexico, and my hometown, Sulphur Springs, Texas